 laguna colorada

 Why is Laguna Colorada Red?

-Laguna Colorada gets its bright red color due to red sediments in the water, and red algae.
-Certain mineral deposits in the area have caused these sediments and colored algae, just as they cause Laguna Verde nearby to be green-blue, and cause other lakes to be colorful as well.
+Laguna Colorada gets its bright red color due to red sediments in the water and red algae.
+Certain mineral deposits in the area have caused these sediments and colored algae, just as they cause Laguna Verde nearby to be green-blue and cause other lakes to be colorful as well.

 The lake is only about a meter deep at its deepest point, which contributes to its deep red color and the opacity of the water.

 While the red color is visible throughout the year, sunlight and clouds can make sections of the water look clearer than others, more orange, or darker red.
+One of the most incredible parts of visiting is seeing the tones of water look like they’re changing before your eyes.

-Part of what makes Laguna Colorada so striking is not just the red water, but the white “islands” and bands that stretch through the water and contrast the red.
+Part of what makes Laguna Colorada so striking is not just the red water but the white “islands” and bands that stretch through the water and contrast the red.
 These white patches are composed of borax found in the lake, and they look like snow!

+laguna colorada